ruricolist/spinneret/README.txt

   *HTML-LANG*; the value of the meta charset attribute is controlled by *HTML-CHARSET*.

+  Constant classes and ids can be specified with a selector-like syntax.
+E.g.:

+     (:div#wrapper (:div.section ...))
+     ≡ (:div :id "wrapper" (:div :class "section" ...))

 - Keyword-value pairs following a tag are interpreted as attributes.
   HTML syntax may not be used in attribute values.
 Attributes with nil values are omitted.
 Boolean attributes with non-nil values are